Hazel MitchleyDepartment of Linguistics, Rutgers University

 Mitchley, H. 2015.
 Coordination and Agreement in Xitsonga, Sesotho and isiXhosa: An Optimality Theoretic Perspective.
 MA thesis, Rhodes University, South Africa. [pdf]

 De Vos, M. & Mitchley, H. 2012.
 Subject marking and preverbal coordination in Sesotho: A perspective from Optimality Theory, Southern African Linguistics and Applied Language Studies, 30:2, 155-170.

-2013: Coordinating agreement in isiXhosa, at: LSSA/SAALA/SAALT annual conference, in Stellenbosch, South Africa.
+2013: Coordinating agreement in isiXhosa.
+Talk.
+LSSA/SAALA/SAALT annual conference.
+Stellenbosch, South Africa.

-2013: A typology of agreement, at: SAMWOP in Vanderbijl Park, South Africa
+2013: A typology of agreement.
+Talk.
+SAMWOP in Vanderbijl Park, South Africa

-2012: Subject marking and preverbal coordination in Sesotho: A perspective from Optimality Theory, at: LSSA/SAALA/SAALT annual conference, in Bloemfontein, South Africa
+2012: Subject marking and preverbal coordination in Sesotho: A perspective from Optimality Theory.
+Talk.
+LSSA/SAALA/SAALT annual conference.
+Bloemfontein, South Africa